eveliinahampus/project-groupd/README.md

 4. In the server directory, open **sample.env** and copy its content into a new file named **.env**, then replace variable placeholders with the correct values for your database.

-### Compile TypeScript code for the server
+### Compile TypeScript code for the server and front-end
-Run the following comand in the server directory:
+Run the following comand in the server and root directory:
    ```sh
    npx tcs
    ```